cathook/PTTArticleRecommander/README.md

    ```
    $ make test
    ```
-   If you want to get more detail test result, see the readme file in each sub-project's source directories for help.
+   If you want to get more details of the test result, see the readme file in each sub-project's source directories for help.

    If you want to escape this step and do not want to compile the test program,